-2. Face Detection using skin color
+2 Face Detection using Skin Color

+Our first lab will use a detector for skin pixels to indicate possible faces.
+This process can be performed before the sliding window.
 Skin color can be used to construct a simple detector for skin pixels in images.
 Color skin pixels can then be used to detect and track "blobs" that represent faces, hands and other skin colored regions in images.